 Save versions that are stored as part of the original file.
 However, this method can cause problems with documents of non-trivial size or complexity, especially if you save a lot of versions.
 Avoid this method if you can.

 Use Writer’s change marks (often called “redlines” or “revision marks”) to show where you have added or deleted material, or changed formatting.
 Choose Edit > Changes > Record before starting to edit.
 Later, you or another person can review and accept or reject each change.
-Choose Edit > Changes > Show.
-Right-click on an individual change and choose Accept Change or Reject Change from the context menu, or choose Edit > Changes > Accept or Reject to view the list of changes and accept or reject them.
+Choose Edit > Track Changes > Show.
+Right-click on an individual change and choose Accept Change or Reject Change from the context menu, or choose Edit > Track Changes > Manage Changes to view the list of changes and accept or reject them.
 Details are in the Writer Guide.

+Tip

+Not all changes are recorded.
+For example, changing a tab stop from align left to align right, and changes in formulas (equations) or linked graphics are not recorded.